 - Future generations may question why we didn't do enough to make the world a better place.
 "I couldn't deal with it", or "I couldn't be bothered", aren't really good enough, are they?

 - So what can we do?
 Outnumber the prejudiced and destructive by challenging hatred, discrimination and ignorance.
-Write letters, to the press, politicians, local and national government, businesses and powerful organisations - it's how Amnesty works.
-Get involved.
+Write letters, to the press, politicians, local and national government, businesses and powerful organisations.
 Do something.

 - Remember that most of us are free to express our opinion and live our lives without fearing violence - "Sticks and stones may break our bones but names will never hurt us" - so develop a thick skin.